Beautiful on Raw "Glow" Facial Cream Ingredients

-The cream is suitable for every skin type, including sensitive skin and can be used as a daily moisturizer or as an enriching night cream.
+The cream is suitable for every skin type, including sensitive skin and can be used as a daily moisturizer or an enriching night cream.
 You can apply the cream under makeup foundation or as a soothing aftershave.

 Wondering about the difference between Organic and Certified Organic?
 Read this article...